Stormwater Pollution - When It Rains, It Drains

 Businesses owners/operators can prevent pollution by cleaning up all litter and spills on their property, properly disposing of all contaminated soils and gravel and moving potential stormwater pollutants under cover.
 Homeowners can help protect local streams by minimizing excess use of lawn care chemicals and making sure all potential sources of pollutants, including pet waste, grass clippings and leaves, are disposed of properly.
 Developers and contractors must also maintain compliance with local regulations for pollution prevention and erosion control.
 Civic groups can help by conducting clean ups of neighborhoods and streams and sponsoring and/or participating in recycling programs.

 We all must work together to protect and preserve Pine Lake’s water resources for future generations.
-For more information and/or to report illegal dumping, a suspicious discharge and/or inadequate erosion and sediment control, please contact SaraiY’hudah-Green, Chief of Police at (404) 292-4250 or Police@PineLakeGA.net.
+For more information and/or to report illegal dumping, a suspicious discharge and/or inadequate erosion and sediment control, please contact the Stormwater Administrator: Valerie Caldwell, at (404) 999-4901 or ValerieCaldwell@PineLakeGA.net.